superyicheng/Easybase/README.md

 ## Manifest

 `manifest.md` is auto-generated and serves as the AI's map of the knowledge base.
-It lists every chunk with a one-line summary, dependency links, and a dependency graph.
-Load it at the start of every session (~500 tokens).
+It abstracts the entire knowledge base into a compact overview: every chunk listed with a one-line summary, dependency links, and a dependency graph.
+Load it at the start of every session — the AI sees everything at a structural level, then retrieves full detail for whatever is relevant.

 ## Use Cases

 - **Cross-session memory** — Capture findings, decisions, parameters, and corrections as chunks.
 They persist across sessions.
-- **Large project context** — Keep hundreds of knowledge chunks while only loading the 3-5 relevant ones per query.
+- **Large project context** — Keep hundreds of knowledge chunks while loading only the relevant ones per query.
 - **Any domain** — Software architecture, research notes, configuration references, onboarding docs, debugging history — anything that benefits from structured retrieval.

 ## License